microsoft/win-student-devs/docs/30DaysOfPWA/platforms-practices/README.md

 ### 4.3 | &nbsp; [Distributing Your PWA](03.md)
 * PWAs are apps, so how can you get them on app stores?
 * Getting maximum discoverability, all with one codebase.
-* Walk through on adding your PWA to the Microsoft Store
+* Walk through adding your PWA to the Microsoft Store

 ### 4.4 | &nbsp; [Best Practices for PWA Reliability](04.md)
 * How to preserve your user experience while offline